humancompatible/interconnect/README.md

 ## Using HumanCompatible.Interconnect

 ---
-1. Approximation of the Contraction factor of the iterated system:
+1. Approximation of the modulus of local Lipschitz continuity on average for an iterated function system:

 ```python
 from tests.contractionTests.contraction_test import get_factor_from_list